chipxsd/stream-based-sync/stream-based-sync.md

 deltas.
 Well, I prefer to use the word `Sync.Event` to symbolize an action.

 How would an event structure look like in our code?
 It is pretty close to the `Todo.Task` model.
-Also keep in mind that objects we want to use in our synchronization logic should be simple concrete objects conforming to some serializable and de-serializable protocol (of your choice), since we'll be transmitting them over the network.
+Also, keep in mind that objects we want to use in our synchronization logic should be simple concrete objects conforming to some serializable and de-serializable protocol (of your choice) since we'll be transmitting them over the network.

 ```swift